liljencrantz/crush/README.md

     liljencrantz 4096 2020-03-14 17:34:39 +0100 directory src
     liljencrantz 4096 2020-03-14 19:44:54 +0100 directory .git

+Because crush output is a stream of rows with columns, sorting by an arbitrary column is trivial.

 ### Operators for comparison, logical operations and arithmetical operations

     crush> 5+6